 Bruce Lee Biography

-He was born in Chinatown, San Francisco, on November 27, 1940, and raised in Kowloon, Hong Kong, together with his siblings.
+He was born in Chinatown, San Francisco, on November 27, 1940, and raised with his siblings in Kowloon, Hong Kong.
 Hong Kong was home to his parents.
 His mother, Grace Ho, is half-Chinese and half-Caucasian, and his father, Lee Hoi-Chuen, is Han Chinese.
 Lee is the younger of four siblings: two sisters, Phoebe and Agnes Lee, and two brothers, Robert and Peter Lee.
-He was born Lee Jun-fan, and a nurse at the hospital where he was born gave him the name Bruce.
+He was born Lee Jun-fan, and a nurse at the hospital where he was born gave him the name Bruce, which was more easily pronounced in the Western world.
 In his early years, his family never used the name.
 In the early 1940s, the Lees returned to Hong Kong shortly after.

 He started teaching Wing Chun, a Kung fu form he had acquired in Hong Kong while pursuing his studies in philosophy at the University of Washington.

-Thanks to his roles in several movies, such as Return of the Dragon, The Green Hornet, and Fists of Fury, Lee has gained a significant degree of notoriety.
+Lee has gained significant notoriety thanks to his roles in several movies, such as Return of the Dragon, The Green Hornet, and Fists of Fury.
 He lost out on the opportunity to become a Hollywood icon with Enter the Dragon, which debuted a month ahead of schedule.
-On July 20, 1973, in Hong Kong, he succumbed to cerebral edema and was laid to rest in Lake View Cemetery.
+On July 20, 1973, in Hong Kong, he succumbed to cerebral oedema and was laid to rest in Lake View Cemetery.

 Bruce Lee Parent’s Name